-A compilation of this resource information is illustrated on the map entitled Important Resources Surrounding Curecanti.
+Resources Surrounding Curecanti.
 The various shades of blue represent different levels of concentrations of one or more resources, with weightings assigned to the importance of the resources.
 The darker the color, the greater number of resources present, and/or the greater the relative importance of the resource.
 The general locations of critical resources and recreation opportunities are described in the white boxes on the map.
 The method used to determine the weighted analysis is described below.

-The data analysis for the RPS/EIS was initiated using a traditional map, grease pencil, and a mylar overlay technique inspired by Ian L. McHarg's book "Design with Nature."
+The data analysis for the study was initiated using a traditional map, grease pencil, and a mylar overlay technique inspired by Ian L. McHarg's book "Design with Nature."
 Spatial resource data that were selected for analysis are identified above.
 Following production of draft mylar maps, and using the computerized resource data, a weighted analysis was initiated using the GIS as an analytical tool to provide a compilation of all the resource data on one map, with reduced bias and spatial error.
 "Weights" were assigned by NRA staff to the various mapped, resource categories based on their relative value, or importance, on a scale of 1 to 5, with 5 being most significant.
-As an example, an archeological site that has been listed on the National Register of Historic Places (NRHP) may receive a weighted value of 5, while an archeological site that is determined not eligible for listing to the NRHP may receive a value of 1.
-Mapped resource categories were then stacked, and their weighted values were added together with the aid of the GIS.
+As an example, an archeological site that has been listed on the National Register of Historic Places (NRHP) may receive a weighted value of 5, while an archeological site that is determined not eligible for listing to the NRHP may receive a value of I. Mapped resource categories were then stacked, and their weighted values were added together with the aid of the GIS.